Motion to Suppress in CAFRA Forfeiture Cases

 The Fourth Amendment of the United States protects the “right of the people to be secure in their persons, houses, papers, and effects, against unreasonable searches and seizures.”
 U.S. CONST. amend.
 IV.

-The Fourth Amendment applies to the seizure and subsequent civil forfeiture of property following a warrantless stop and search.
+For this reason, the Fourth Amendment applies to the seizure and subsequent civil forfeiture of property following a warrantless stop and search.
 For example, in One 1958 Plymouth Sedan v.
 Commonwealth of Penn., 380 U.S. 693, 85 S. Ct.
 1246, 14 L. Ed.
 2d 170 (1965), the court held that the Fourth Amendment’s exclusionary rule applies to civil forfeiture proceedings.

 Additionally, the Fourth Amendment’s requirements appear in the statutory framework of CAFRA.
 In fact, CAFRA specifically requires that seizures be made pursuant to a warrant or be based upon probable cause and made pursuant to a lawful search or arrest.
 See 18 U.S.C. § 981(b)(2)(B).